MAIF/react-forms/README.md

 ```

 #### `constraints.lessThan(ref: number | Reference<number>, message: string)`
-Set the maximun value allowed and display an error if provided value (for a number) or the length of the string is smaller.
+Set the maximun value allowed and display an error if provided value (for a number) or the length of the string is smaller. value can be a number or a [`reference`](#constraintsrefrefany) to a number
 ```javascript
 {type: 'lessThan', ref: 5, message: 'less please'}
 ```

 #### `constraints.moreThan(ref: number | Reference<number>, message: string)`
-Set the minimum value allowed and display an error if provided value (for a number) or the length of the string is bigger.
+Set the minimum value allowed and display an error if provided value (for a number) or the length of the string is bigger. value can be a number or a [`reference`](#constraintsrefrefany) to a number
 ```javascript
 {type: 'moreThan', ref: 5, message: 'more please'}
 ```